TreasureProject/python-robot/README.md

 - Check backend server is running
 - Ensure `MNEMONIC` is set for x402 payments
 - Check network connectivity

-### ffmpeg Issues

-**Problem**: "ffmpeg not found" error
-- Install ffmpeg and add to PATH
-- On Windows, you can place ffmpeg.exe in the project directory
-- Verify installation: `ffmpeg -version`

 ## Project Structure